iamvkm/portfolio/content/posts/xiaomi-custom-rom.md

 Step 1: Download the [Magisk](https://github.com/topjohnwu/Magisk/releases/download/v20.4/Magisk-v20.4.zip) root zip.

-Step 2: Press and hold all three buttons of your device until it vibrates and boot into the TWRP recovery.
+Step 2: Press and hold all three buttons of your device until it vibrates and boot into the `TWRP recovery`.

 Step 3: Install the `Magisk-vxx.x.zip` file similarly as you did the ROM file and reboot.

 ## 5. Enjoy your freedom!

-Stay tuned for some more tutorials like installing YouTube premium for free on your rooted device.
+Stay tuned for some more tutorials in future like installing YouTube premium for free on your rooted device.